62712 was completed at Darlington in February 1928 as LNER 246 an allocated to

 The engine was based at Falkirk and used on the main line until withdrawn from service in 1983.
 It was partially dismantled at Falkirk and due to relocation of the SRPS to Bo’ness and other priorities overhaul work only restarted in earnest in early 2000.
 This overhaul was completed in late July 2003 in time to participated in the open day at Doncaster Works.
 It became operational on the line at Bo’ness in August 2005.

 In 2011 the 62712 was removed from traffic to fit new tyres to the driving wheels and re-metaling of the axle boxes.
 The tender wheel sets also have had their tyres re-profiled and springs re-furbished.

 62712 was taken out of service on the Bo’ness & Kinneil Railway in November 2015 when its boiler certificate expired.

 In 2016 agreement was reached between the Scottish Railway Preservation Society (SRPS) and the National Museum of Scotland who own the locomotive to extend the loan of the locomotive for another ten years to 2026.

 In 2016 the Scottish Railway Preservation Society arranged for Morayshire to be sent to the Llangollen Railway for a contract overhaul.
 The locomotive was moved to Llangollen in the September 2016 and it is hoped to have it available again for running in 2018.
-It is anticipated that the boiler will require significant work including new sections of the outer firebox wrapper, throatplate and backhead as well as a new smokebox.
-The locomotive itself is considered in a tired mechanical state.
-The cost of the overhaul is thought to be around £200,000.
+It was anticipated that the boiler would require significant work including new sections of the outer firebox wrapper, throatplate and backhead as well as a new smokebox.
+The locomotive itself was considered in a tired mechanical state.
+The cost of the overhaul was thought to be around £200,000.